satori-com/satori-rtm-sdk-js/README.md

 ```

-Testing Your Changes
+Testing
 ---------------------------------------------------------------------

-Tests require an active RTM to be available.
-The tests require `credentials.json` to be populated with the RTM properties.
+The SDK includes an integration test suite.
+The tests connect to RTM, so you need to provide RTM credentials.

 The `credentials.json` file must include the following key-value pairs: